xor-gate/svn-backup2/README.md

 # svn-backup2

-Frugal Subversion backup solution inspired by [adamonduty/svn-backup](https://github.com/adamonduty/svn-backup).
+The `svn-backup2` application is a frugal Subversion backup solution inspired by [adamonduty/svn-backup](https://github.com/adamonduty/svn-backup).
-Written and tested for Debian 12 in Bash but could be adapted to other systems.
+Orignally written and tested for Debian 12 in Bash but could be adapted to other systems.

 It creates and updates a single file per repository and consists of multiple gzip compressed archives.
 It is sha256 checksumed to detect bit-rot before appending a new incremental backup.
 This is possible because `svnadmin load` is able to load from a stream of multiple gzip dumps.
+At first run it generates a full-backup and runs `svnadmin verify`.

 This script is designed to be run as root.
 But it is possible when correct permissions are given to run as non-root user.

+Features and limitations:

+ * Only supports one subversion root path which can contain multiple repositories
+ * Single repository backup file for simplicity of restoration and efficient offsite backup transfering with `rsync`

 ## Installation

-Install dependencies (Debian 12):
+Install dependencies on Debian Linux 12:

 `apt install subversion curl`